-If, (1) before enrolling in the Plan, you had other health care coverage that is still effective while you are a member of the Plan, or (2) you qualify for other coverage while you are a member of the Plan, you are required to disclose this information.
+If (1) before you enrolled in the Plan, you had other health care coverage that's still effective while you're a member of the Plan, or (2) you qualify for other coverage while you're a member of the Plan, you are required to disclose this information.

 You may call Member Services at 1.800.818.8589 with this information.
 Please be sure to provide information for all insurance coverage you have when you register for an appointment.